senior dachshund care

 Senior dachshund going outside for a walk

-#3: Mental Stimulation For Senior Dachshunds
+6. Mental Stimulation for Senior Dachshunds

-Mental stimulation is like brain food for your senior Dachshund.
 Providing simple dog brain games each day, like an interactive treat-dispensing toy, works wonders for your older dog’s mental health and well-being.

 I like to recommend the Bob-A-Lot dog toy for Dachshunds of all ages.